mvolkmann/blog/src/prolog.md

 1. Enter `git pull`
 1. Enter `cargo build --release`

-To start a Scryer Prolog top level from a terminal, enter `scryerp`.
+To start a Scryer Prolog top level from a terminal, enter `scry`.

 By default, Scryer Prolog only provides built-in predicates that are defined in the ISO standard.